 IGVC, the Intelligent Ground Vehicle Competition, is held in the early summer each year.
-This competition is all about creating autonomous robots that can navigate a course with lanes and obstacles.
-IGVC is the most advanced competition we compete in at SCR, requiring strong mechanical, electrical, and software skills.
-The software team will use many advanced robotics techniques like localization, planning, and computer vision to guide the robot through the lanes and around the obstacles.
-Our IGVC robot is also our biggest robot we build, so the mechanical and electrical teams must deal with problems such as weight-strength compromises, torque requirements, battery capabilities, and much more.
+Our AutoNav team creates autonomous robots that can navigate a course with lanes and obstacles to compete at IGVC.
+The robots built for this competition must be able to use many advanced robotics techniques like localization, planning, and computer vision to guide the robot through the course.

 IEEE was our team for the annual IEEE Robotics Challenge.
 The competition usually featured autonomous robots that needs to complete several specific tasks on a map.